Best practices

 Solution:

-Don’t raise an exeception from itself.
+Don’t raise an exception from itself.

 Example: